nourgaber/simple_shopping_cart/README.md

 I Made an offer table for each product that have an offer as discount_product and the cinditonal product for the offer if exits main_product otherwise null. <br>

-The currency transtion was saved in database and used the ids for each currency to get the factor. <br>
+The currency transtion was saved in database and used the ids for each currency to get the factor assuming all prices originally stored in USD. <br>

 To apply offers: <br>
   first check if  main_product_id is null: <br>